mwskwong/resume-legacy/README.md

 - CMS - [Contentful](https://www.contentful.com)

 ## To Do
+1. Migrate `gatsbyImageData` with `gatsbyImage`

-1. Migrate MUI theme to css variables
+2. Migrate MUI theme to css variables

     https://mui.com/experimental-api/css-variables/

-2. Add tags to PDF files
+3. Add tags to PDF files

     > For PDF files, we recommend embedding an image of the PDF with alternative text, and providing a link to download a tagged PDF.